 - Wash your hands and your baby’s hands frequently.

-- Sterilize clothing like towels, bras, and other items like pacifiers or toys that could come in contact with the yeast.
+- Sterilize clothing like towels, bras, and other

 - Check other family members aren’t infected and make sure they get treated if they’ve caught the infection.6